Winter Maintenance Frequently Asked Questions

 Answer

-If you live on a corner lot, you may notice slightly more snow left in front of your house as a larger portion of roadway needs to be cleared at an intersection.
+If you live on a corner lot, you may notice slightly more snow left in front of your house as a larger portion of the roadway needs to be cleared at an intersection.

 Laneways